Anshul619/HLD-System-Designs/src/TwilloSendMessageAPI/README.md

 - 2 different topics for SMS, Whats app

 # Open Question
-- How would we design Kakka here?
+- How would we design Kafka here?
 - What would be different topics?
 One general topic or multiple topics ( based on communication channel )?
 - What would be the different brokers?
 - What would be different partitions of the topics?